Release Section

 Reusing the same UPC is strongly discouraged and unnecessary for track linking on platforms.
 Unless you have a specific reason to re-use your old UPC, we will generate a new UPC for you for free.

 Please provide the language of the release and track titles.
 This may differ from the audio language.
-For a full list of languages we support, please see the following article:

 https://www.unchainedmusic.io/faq-g/what-languages-do-you-support-for-releases

 Do not include version information in the title field.
 Use the Title Version field instead to indicate a Remix, Cover or Year version of your release.
 Including the version in the title may result in an editorial hide from Apple.
-If your release is a single, the Release Title and Version must match the Track Title and Version fields exactly.
+Do not censor explicit language in your release or track titles with asterisks or other symbols.

 Input the additional primary artists that are involved on the majority of the tracks in your release.
 They will be displayed on the release level in platforms.